webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 `number = 1`

-Minimum number of chunks that must share a module before splitting.
+The minimum times must a module be shared among chunks before splitting.

 ### `splitChunks.hidePathInfo`